Dana Kachan

 Each product launch experience teaches you new lessons.
 I would like to share some lessons that startup life taught me.
 In this article, I'll uncover four of the biggest lies about what makes tech startups successful, as well as a few marketing management tips.
 (Entrepreneur.com).

-Weekly PR insights
+Weekly insights

 -